 Car Insurance When Selling Your Car: When to Cancel & What to Know

-Avoid costly mistakes by knowing exactly when to cancel, transfer, or keep your car insurance when selling your vehicle.
+Avoid costly mistakes — know exactly when to cancel, transfer, or keep your car insurance during a sale

 Compare Car Insurance Rates in Ohio